 Thank you to our friend, Tracy, for all her advice during this difficult time and the medical staff at St. E’s for all their efforts.
 A special thank you to Karyn, Alison, Lisa, Amy, Denise and the crew in the Marketplace, for going above and beyond while Dick was in the hospital.
 You helped to create memories that we will cherish forever.
 One of our fondest memories will be of him holding the hands of his grandchildren when he was in the hospital.
 Lily smiles when she thinks of Grandpa and her mom trying to squeeze into the same seat at Disney World.
 In the words of our granddaughter, Alayna, Grandpa shines in our hearts.

-in memory of Richard F. Schmidt, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Richard F. Schmidt, please visit our floral store.